Kastuk/Stationeers-Creative-Freedom/README.md

 * Can put wires across devices and put big things in the air.
 * Can rotate grid things in any way.

-Modify limits:
+Modifying limits:
 * Maximize build state of spawned structures with Authoring tool.
 * Speedup of mining drill to dig much faster.
 * Higher jetpack height limit.

 Config for modified limits will be after game load once in Stationeers\BepInEx\config\net.kastuk.stationeers.CreativeFreedom.cfg
----

 What can bring errors and problems:
 ---